 I’m wild about sweet tea and I have a thing for globes and maps.
 I love color and words and my house has a lot of both.
 I’m parenting teens and a tween with my husband slash best friend of more than 20 years.
 I’m the founder of Mercy House and Fair Trade Friday and sometimes I write books.
 I love traveling and experiencing new cultures, trying new foods, and I’m a big fan of all things fair trade.
-I share my broken and beautiful story in my memoir, Rhinestone Jesus.
+I share my broken and beautiful story in my memoir, Rhinestone Jesus, and I share how it’s changed the way we parent in Raising Grateful Kids in an Entitled World.
 My life is messy and redeemed and I’m grateful for the chance to live it.

 I was nearly 30 years old when I became a mother.
 Just getting there proved to be challenging.
 674 pregnancy tests later . . . it happened, I was ready.
 Or at least I thought I was.
 Since I was an excellent parent without having children, I figured it would all be a piece of cake.